kr3v/haskell-gtd-nl/doc.md

 - features:
   - when resolution fails, show the module for the requested word, if found;
-    - consider caching the error(s) on per-module basis - like what lead to the error
+    - consider caching the error(s) on per-module basis - like what lead to the error x - apply cpphs via command
-  - apply cpphs via command + allow specify 'defined' stuff
+    - allow specify 'defined' stuff
   - go to symbol command (local hoogle)
   - add 'usage cases' (reverse go to definition)
   - add 'instances' list
+  - goto for #include

 - performance:
   - when file is saved, the cache is dropped for the directory;